adammaj1/Linas-Art-Gallery/README.md

 ### Phase
-Phase: color is proportional to angle in turne of last Z. Level sets ( bands) of escape time  are visible
+Phase: color is proportional to angle ( phase) in turns of last Z ( final Z).
+Level sets ( bands) of escape time  are visible

 ![phase](./phase.png)

+Steps
+* pick c which is your pixel
+* iterate z^2+c until |z| > escape_radius.
+Call this the "final z"  .
+Count the number of iterations until escape.
+Call this N.
+* Use phase(final_z)  as the color scheme at pixel c.
+This gives the phase picture.

+Clearly, you can see bands encircling the m-set, and each band winds twice as often as the one before.

 Compare with:
 * [ External angles in the Mandelbrot set: the work of Douady and Hubbard. by Professor Douglas C. Ravenel](https://web.math.rochester.edu/people/faculty/doug/oldcourses/215s98/lecture10.html)